-- Teachers are provided supplemental materials to utilize in the classroom before and after their visit.
+- Teachers are given supplemental materials like discussion guides, worksheets, and activities for each film in the series to utilize in the classroom before and after their visit.

-For more information about our Daytime Education Program or to make a reservation, contact Film Streams Education Director Diana Martinez, PhD, at email@example.com.
+For more information about our Daytime Education Program, contact Film Streams Education Coordinator Paul Sanchez, at Paul@FilmStreams.org.

-Film Streams' Daytime Education Program is supported by grants from the John W. Carson Foundation through the Nebraska Arts Council and Nebraska Cultural Endowment, the Gifford Foundation, and the Ike and Roz Friedman Foundation.
+Film Streams' Daytime Education Program is supported by grants from the Heider Family Foundation, Cindy & Mogens Bay, the John W. Carson Foundation through the Nebraska Arts Council and Nebraska Cultural Endowment, Jamie & Ted Friedland, the Gifford Foundation, the Ike & Roz Friedman Foundation, and Martha & David Slosburg.

 Film Streams Education Committee